Juan Agudelo: Birmingham Legion

-On March 31, 2022, Agudelo signed with second-tier side Birmingham Legion who play in the USL Championship.
+On March 31, 2022, Agudelo signed with second-tier side Birmingham Legion who play in the USL Championship, rejoining Tom Soehn and Jay Heaps, who had both coached him while in New England.
+Agudelo contributed seven goals and five assists in his first season in Birmingham, and the club re-signed him prior to the 2023 season.
+He was named U.S. Open Cup Lower Division Player of the Tournament for 2023, scoring three goals and recording a game-winning assist as the Legion reached the quarterfinals.

+San Antonio FC

+Agudelo moved to USL Championship side San Antonio FC on December 21, 2023, ahead of their upcoming 2024 season.

 International career

 Agudelo represented the United States at the 2009 FIFA U-17 World Cup.
 In 2010, he also debuted for the United States Under-20 side.
 On January 23, 2010, he scored the equalizing goal for the United States Under-20 national team in a 1–1 draw with Brazil.

 On November 11, 2010, Agudelo was called up to the United States senior national side for the first time as part of an 18-man roster for a match against South Africa on November 17 in Cape Town.
 He made his debut for the team coming on against South Africa in the Nelson Mandela Challenge wearing the number 17 shirt.
 Agudelo scored the only goal of the game on a volley that went in off the underside of the crossbar.
 In doing so, he became the youngest player in national team history to score in a senior game.
 On January 22.
 2011, Agudelo drew the penalty that led to the U.S. only goal of the match in a 1–1 draw against Chile.
 In an international friendly on March 26, 2011, he scored the equalizer in a 1–1 draw against Argentina.